- Reference Number: HEY-029/2022

 Introduction

-You have probably been troubled by bowel symptoms for example; for example, constipation or faecal incontinence.
-Following discussion with your doctor, they have advised you to have an endo-anal ultrasound.
+You have recently been troubled by bowel symptoms (e.g. faecal incontinence and/or constipation).
+Following discussion with your doctor, they have advised that you have Endoanal Ultrasound scan.

 Can there be any complications or risks?

-Please read the information leaflet.
-If you wish, share the information it contains with your partner and / or family so that they can be of help and support.
+Please read this information leaflet carefully.
+If you wish, share the information it contains with your partner and/or family so that they can be of help and support.

 What will happen?